Oju, Benue State

-Oju is a local government area in Benue State, Nigeria.
-It borders Obi and Gwer East in the north, Konshisha and Yala in the east, Izzi and Ebonyi in the south, and Ado in the west.
+Oju is a town and local government area in Benue State, Nigeria.
+It borders Obi and Gwer East in the north, Konshisha and Yala in the east, Izzi and Ebonyi State in the south, and Ado in the west.
 As of 2022, its total population is 243,300.

 Geography

 Oju is located on the southern edge of Benue State.
 The Oju-Alebo Road passes through the north of the area.
-Its average elevation is 163 meters above the sea level.
+Its average elevation is 163 m above the sea level.

 Climate

 Oju has a Tropical Savanna Climate (Aw).
 Over the course of the year, the temperature usually varies from 63 °F to 89 °F and is seldom below 57 °F or above 93 °F.

 The rainy season of Oju starts in late March and ends in early November.
 It sees the most precipitation in September, with an average rainfall of 209 mm; and the least precipitation in December, with an average rainfall of 2 mm.